AI Search Optimization for Car Dealerships: The Complete GEO Guide

 Open ChatGPT right now.
 Type “best Toyota dealer in [your city].”
 Read what comes back.

-That answer is what 30% of your potential buyers saw before they ever visited your website.
+That answer showed up before they ever visited your website.
 Before they submitted a lead form.
 Before your salesperson had a shot at them.
 And you had zero input on what it said.

 That’s the problem.
 The rules changed, and most dealers don’t know it yet.